How to Generate Shipping Documents from Airtable Automatically

 Find answers to the most common questions about this feature.

-Use bulk generation to select multiple order records and generate all shipping documents in a single action.
-TypeFlow creates a separate PDF for each order.
+Use bulk generation to select multiple order records and generate a separate PDF for each one in a single run.

 All Questions